chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 - Loop analysis helps you read and understand looping code, and it's the prerequisite of good loop implementation: you can only learn how to write good looping code after you can read them well and reason about them in a methodical way.
 - You will find loop implementation strongly connected to the techniques introduced in loop analysis, and the main work we need to do to implement a loop is to figure out the loop elements correctly.
 - In this section, we will try to find a way to methodically implement looping code, with clear code structure and meaningful documentation.
 - Typically when you solve a coding problem, you need to design the algorithm and then implement it.
 But since this section focuses on implementation, the high-level design will be provided for each algorithm, and you are encouraged to implement the algorithm according to that design first.
-After you finish the code, you can go on to read the rest.
+After you finish the code, you can go on to read the rest of each section.
 - Depending on the coding problems, some are harder to design and others are harder to implement.
 This section is mainly about how to implement the algorithms methodically, and the premise is that we already have the high-level idea about the algorithm, which itself could be harder in solving practical problems.
 - There will be several case studies.
 I will go into verbose details in the first case study, implementing the bubble sort, and be concise for later ones.